What impact could you make?

 Scottish Universities Life Science Alliance (SULSA) is a partnership between 11 Scottish universities.
 It aims to advance the nation's research and innovation in the life sciences.

-The Royal Society of Biology is the country's voice for biology.
+The Royal Society of Biology is the UK's voice for biology.
 It advises the Government and influences policy while supporting education and professional development.